flatironinstitute/SkellySim/docs/source/installation.rst

 - BLAS/LAPACK (OpenBLAS or MKL or your implementations of choice)
 - FFTW (FFTW3 or MKL-fftw)
 - cmake (>=3.10)
 - modern gcc (>=7).
-Should work with intel but not worth hassle in my tests
+Should work with Intel compilers but almost never worth the hassle in my tests

 Will add a more detailed explanation here later, but please consult the `singularity build script <https://github.com/flatironinstitute/SkellySim/blob/main/scripts/skelly_sim.def>`_ for a